 |Pregnancy Week (Select):|

-Bleeding During Pregnancy – Causes of Bleeding During Pregnancy
+Bleeding During Pregnancy – 6 Causes of Bleeding

 Bleeding during pregnancy can be a very scary time for a pregnant woman, however its important to know that blood loss doesn’t always mean you could be experiencing a miscarriage.

-Some women may have a once-off bleed, others may bleed throughout their whole pregnancy.
-This may be in the form of spotting, streaking, period-like blood loss or more.
+While most women will have a once-off bleed, a small percent may bleed throughout their whole pregnancy.
+This may be in the form of spotting, streaking, or period-like blood loss.

 If I am Bleeding During Pregnancy Do I Need To Tell My Doctor Or Midwife?